 It took a lot of effort to fight the current but we did manage to paddle our tubes into the correct channel.
 We passed the tip of Don Det where we had rented the inner tubes and we knew we had a few kilometers before we would reach the bridge.
 This is why we did not need our driver’s warnings.
 If we got out of the river at the bridge, we would have to carry our tubes all the way back to the tip of the island to return them.
 In other words, we would get more exercise.
 It should surprise no one that we paddled over to the shore as quickly as possible to minimize the distance we would have to carry the tubes.

 That distance ended up being about five hundred meters, which was no fun at all in the sweltering heat of the hot season.
 Despite that and despite all the furious paddling, we actually enjoyed our outing.
 I’m glad I chose to tube here instead of Vang Vieng.
 At the 4000 islands, the tubing itself is the highlight and not the drinking.
-Besides, isn’t it much more impressive to say you’ve tubed down the Mighty Mekong, then the Sorry Song.
+Besides, isn’t it much more impressive to say you’ve tubed down the Mighty Mekong than down the Sorry Song?

 Most of the riverside bars in Vang Vieng were shut down in 2012 (article on CNN Travel), so I’m guessing people who go tubing these days actually remember the experience.